 I live with my family in Whaingaroa Raglan on the west coast of the North Island of New Zealand.
 Our house is busy, full of children and animals and friends; sometimes it can be hard to find time to write.
 I think most writers find that though, so I try hard to make time.

-I like to walk and to run and a lot of my ideas come to me when I'm out and about.
-There's something about moving that puts my mind in the right place for stories to make themselves felt.
+I like to walk, cycle, swim and run, and most of my ideas come to me when I'm out and about.
+There's something about moving that puts my mind in the right place for stories to appear.

-The first story I wrote as an adult (I wrote plenty at school) was when I did a long-distance walk across Spain in my twenties.
+The first story I wrote as an adult (I wrote plenty at school) was when I did a long-distance walk across Spain.
 I already knew I wanted to be a writer, but I hadn't got very far.
 This time though, the further I walked, the more the story grew.
 By the end of the walk I had a complete story.
 Boy was I pleased.

 I've kept writing ever since.
-So far, I've had three trade books for children published in New Zealand, as well as several educational children’s books published overseas.
-I’ve also published a book for adults and several stories.
-I've written many more books and stories, for children and adults, that haven't been published yet.
+So far, I've had five books and several short stories for children published in New Zealand, as well as lots of educational children’s books and radio plays published overseas.
+I’ve also published books and stories for adults, and have written many more that haven't been published yet.
 I hope they will be.
-You'll find a list of my main publications in my CV

 I meet a lot of kids at school visits and readings, and they've done some amazing things with my stories.
 They've made some gorgeous artworks, models and puppets, and they've even staged a play.
 You'll find some of their pictures on the school visits page.